gillzon/multidash360/README.md

 # multidash360
-Multi dashboard to get a holistic view of your SystemLink event.
+Multi dashboard based on ReactJs and Express server to get a holistic view of your SystemLink event.
 If you planning to host a system link Lan you can see current status of all you xboxes.
 Just add the API in the multi dash UI then you are good to go!
 - - - -
 ## Requiremnts ##
 * Xbox 360 running RGH hack or Jtag.